Western Australian Academy of Performing Arts offers Puppetry Training to Students

-Now in it’s third year, the Bachelor of Performing Arts students are currently devising and will be performing the show Sleep under the direction of Michael Barlow.
+Now in it’s third year, the Bachelor of Performing Arts students recently devised and performed the show Sleep under the direction of Michael Barlow.

 Last year Spare Parts Puppet Theatre partnered with Curtin University to devise and perform The Secret in the Wings at Spare Parts Puppet Theatre.

 Funny, fierce and fantastical, The Secret in the Wings was filled with stories of love, cruelty and transformation.
 Fusing drama, puppetry and live music into a highly visual performance framed by the classic story Beauty and the Beast.